helpll/helplinedustry/README.md

 *stuff below will be fixed to be better later*
 # planets

-*Ithkuilia*: everything is extremely overcomplicated and meant to cause as much annoyance as possable.
+*Ithkuilia*: everything is extremely overcomplicated and meant to cause as much annoyance as possible.
 *helplios*: everything is very goofy ahh
 *ma pona*(not started): the opposite of *Ithkuilia*, everything is really easy and straight forward.

 (no other planet ideas are here yet come back later)

 # todo

 ***Ithkuilia:***
 add turret tiers (starts at Mk I) (ex.
-Javelin Mk II or Accost Mk VI), wacky higher tier end game materials, give steam and hyper steel and stuff a use, add some more air units, steel mill and other crafters (mostly done for earlygame-midgame), add the rest of the metals (mostly done), sprites (units and shit), more stuff (add items first)
+Javelin Mk II or Accost Mk VI),
+wacky higher tier end game materials,
+give steam and hyper steel and stuff a use,
+add some more air units,
+steel mill and other crafters (mostly done for earlygame-midgame),
+add the rest of the metals (mostly done),
+sprites (units and shit),
+more stuff (add items first)

 ***ma pona***